benmvp/slides/2018/frameworksummit/nav-react.md

 - **Next planet:** Saturn
 - We're starting to get further out from the center
-- Up until this point, we've been using React to store application data
+- Up until this point, we've implicitly been using React to store application data
 - Once the data becomes too complex or too many components want to modify that data it's time for a data management library!

 /////